 Get a bird's-eye view of your environment

-There is another way that we can build this collection.
-This method is especially useful if you already have a collection built containing computers that DO have the application installed.
-Essentially, we can create a collection for computers that are NOT a member of this already existing collection.
-Let's look at an example.
+You can also build a "not installed" collection by inverting an existing collection of devices with the app installed.
+This method is especially useful if you already have a collection built containing computers that do have the application installed.
+Essentially, we can create a collection for computers that are NOT members of this existing collection.

 Give the collection a name.